Synetraa1/Karpon/README.md

 ## Live Site
 Visit the live application at <a href="https://www.karpon.fi">Karpon.fi
 ## Project Status
 Karpon is a fully developed and deployed application.
 Due to the proprietary nature of the code, the source is not publicly available.
+However the version control was done on Azure DevOps.